bernhardhuber/activemqtools/jms-example-queue-selector/readme.md

     mvn -Pproducer

-In the consumer's terminal, you'll notice that not all of the messages that the producer sent were consumed.
+In the consumer's terminal, you'll notice that not all the messages that the producer sent were consumed.
 Only those that had the property "intended" equal to "me"